Euler-Heisenberg waves propagating in a magnetic background: The Euler-Heisenberg propagating wave

-It is well known that the intense EM fields can resemble a curved spacetime, in the sense that light trajectories are not straight lines but the trajectories suffer deflection.
+It is well known that the intense EM fields can resemble a curved spacetime, in the sense that light trajectories are not straight lines but suffer deflection.
 Deviations from the straight trajectories in vacuum are described in NLED by the null trajectories of an effective metric.
-According to this approach \cite{Pleban}, \cite{novello2000}, the magnetic background distorts the spacetime where the EM wave propagates and considering the propagation as a perturbation, (i. e. the EM fields of the propagating wave are much smaller than the background fields) the effective metric is derived from the analysis of the characteristic surfaces (wavefronts) \cite{Pleban}, \cite{novello2000}.
+According to this approach \cite{Pleban}, \cite{Novello2000}, \cite{Novello2000b}, the magnetic background distorts the spacetime where the EM wave propagates and considering the propagation as a perturbation, (i. e. the EM fields of the propagating wave are much smaller than the background fields) the effective metric is derived from the analysis of the propagation of the discontinuities of the field or characteristic surfaces (wavefronts).
 If $k_{\mu}$ is a null vector normal to the characteristic surface of the wave, the effective metric $g_{\rm eff}^{\mu\nu}$ is given by

-The plus minus subscript corresponds to the two metrics that can arise in NLED, where the phenomenon of birefringence can occur.
+The $(i)$ superscript corresponds to the two metrics that can arise in NLED, where the phenomenon of birefringence can occur.
 See \cite{Obukov2002} for a study on the Fresnel equation in nonlinear electrodynamics and \cite{Goulart2009} for a classification of the effective metrics.